callieboskin/BENG183_FA2020_courseproject/Group5____ArzooPatel_JasonDai_YujieZhang/Group5_ArzooPatel_JasonDai_YujieZhang.md

 #### Test statistic decision making

-When comes down to the decision making procedure, traditionally test statistic is used.
-If the test statistic locates within the acceptance region, we accept the null hypothesis.
+When it comes down to the decision making procedure, traditionally, a test statistic is used.
+If the test statistic is located within the acceptance region, we accept the null hypothesis.
 Otherwise, we reject the null hypothesis.

 #### P-value decision making

 Another way that is much more popular today is using p-value to make decisions.
 The common threshold is 0.05.
 When the p-value is higher than 0.05, we fail to reject the null hypothesis.
-When the p-value is lower than 0.05, we claim the result to be statitically significant and reject the null hypothesis.
+When the p-value is lower than 0.05, we claim the result to be statistically significant and reject the null hypothesis.

 #### Which one should I use?

 Mathematically, p-value decision making and test statistic decision making in the hypothesis testing context are the same.
-Then why is p-value decision making much more prefered nowadays?
-Is there a specific reason besides the fact that the simulation of p-value is much easier to conduct in this computing advanced era?
+Then why is p-value decision much more preferred nowadays?
+Is there a specific reason besides the fact that the simulation of p-value is much easier to conduct in this computing-advanced era?
 We hope you will find an answer as we walk you through the rest of this chapter.
-Let's start by illustrations of test statistic decision making and p-value decision making.
+Let's start by illustrating test statistic decision making and p-value decision making.

 ## Test Statistic <a name=2></a>